Wenuka/mini_deep_learning_framework/README.md

-# DEEP LEARNING Project 2 - Mini Deep Learning Framework
+# Mini Deep Learning Framework

 ## Introduction
 The objective of this project is to design a mini “deep learning framework” using only pytorch’s tensor operations and the standard math library, hence in particular without using autograd or the neural-network modules.